wpwoodjr/Stereo-Image-Combiner/README.md

    - Click "Apply Crop" to confirm or "Cancel" to exit crop mode
    - After applying, you may enter crop mode again to continue where you left off
    - Click "Reset Crop" to restore original images
+6. Click "Save Image..." to open the save options dialog:
+   - Adjust the scale slider to control output resolution (10-100%) with real-time preview
+   - Enter an optional filename prefix to help identify your images
+   - Select format (PNG for transparency support, JPG for smaller files)
+   - For JPG, adjust quality setting (higher quality = larger file size)
-6. Click "Save Image" to download the combined images in PNG or JPG format
+   - Click "Save Image" in the dialog to download the combined image
+   - All save image preferences are automatically saved for next time

 ## Keyboard Shortcuts